-DNA repair enzymes: “Products like DNA Renewal Intensive Renewal Moisturizer help repair damaged DNA, which improves skin's health and helps decrease the chance of early pre-cancerous spots from emerging,” she says.
+DNA repair enzymes: Opt for products with DNA repair enzymes, such as DNA Renewal Intensive Renewal Moisturizer, to help repair damaged DNA.
+These enzymes "improve skin's health and help decrease the chance of early pre-cancerous spots from emerging,” Herrmann says.

-Retinoid or retinol creams: “These help increase collagen synthesis, which improves skin elasticity and decreases fine lines,” Herrmann notes.
+Retinoid or retinol creams: If you haven't already started on retinol, it's time.
+“These help increase collagen synthesis, which improves skin elasticity and decreases fine lines,” Herrmann notes.

-Epidermal growth factor: “This is a key ingredient to help thicken skin and boost collagen production,” Herrmann notes.
-“Formulations like DNA Renewal Regeneration Serum are light and less irritating to skin than many retinoids, and it uses a plant-based EGF derived from barley.”
+Epidermal growth factor: Epidermal growth factors help thicken skin and boost collagen production.
+“Formulations like DNA Renewal Regeneration Serum are light and less irritating to skin than many retinoids, and it uses a plant-based EGF derived from barley," Herrmann notes.

-Oral acne treatments: “For some, pesky acne continues into the 40s and often has a hormonal influence in this decade,” she says.
-“Topicals that may have been helpful in your teens and 20s often fail in this decade, so dermatologist-prescribed oral medications that can decrease testosterone are often more helpful.”
+Oral acne treatments: The struggle of adult acne is real, and it can continue into your 40s.
+“Topicals that may have been helpful in your teens and 20s often fail in this decade, so dermatologist-prescribed oral medications that can decrease testosterone are often more helpful," Herrmann says.

-Moisturizer: “Because skin thins and dries in the 40s because of decreased estrogen, most women also need more moisturization during this decade,” Herrmann continues.
+Moisturizer: It might be time to swap your gel moisturizer for a heavier cream.
+“Because skin thins and dries in the 40s due to decreased estrogen, most women also need more moisturization during this decade,” Herrmann continues.
 “Simple products that are fragrance-free and formulated for sensitive skin tend to be my go-tos, like Cetaphil and CeraVe.
 Hyaluronic acid is another skin hydrator that binds water and keeps skin looking dewy and young.”